 Don’t have washi or art tape, but still want to make a cool design?
 You can use rubber bands, instead!
 You’re bound to have some of these in your kitchen or office drawer.

-According to Better Homes and Gardens, you’ll need some pint jars, food coloring, and eggs.
-You fill the jars with the food coloring and eggs so you won’t stain your Instant Pot.
+You’ll also need some pint jars, food coloring, and eggs.
+You fill the jars with the food coloring and eggs so it won’t stain your Instant Pot.
 This also allows you to make multiple eggs simultaneously.

-Forget dyeing—wrap your eggs in gold leaf!
-This is so easy, and it makes your eggs look like a unique, gorgeous decoration.
-Do a whole bunch or just a few!
-You can use them as accents in a bowl of colored eggs.
+Forget dyeing altogether and wrap your eggs in gold leaf!
+This is so much easier.
+Plus, it makes your eggs look like a unique, gorgeous decoration.
+You can do a whole bunch, or just add a few as accents to a bowl of multicolored dyed eggs.

-If you’re feeling extra creative, you can make dyed or non-dyed Easter eggs look like tiny works of art with markers.
-Metallic markers give them a really pretty, unexpected shine, but any kind of marker will do.
-Of course, you might not want to eat these eggs after you decorate them, but it’s still fun!
+If you’re feeling extra creative, you can make dyed or non-dyed Easter eggs look like tiny works of art with just a set of metallic markers.